MichaelDipperstein/tankvufo/README.md

 12/27/23
 * Started migration to C++
-  * So far just the main game field of play
+  * So far just the main game field of play and tank

 ## TODO
 - Handle overlapping tank and UFO fires